 The recent dovish shift by the U.S. Federal Reserve is expected to provide some respite for the Bank of Japan in its efforts to control a weak yen.
 However, the diverging policy paths of these two central banks could lead to market uncertainty, complicating the BOJ’s ability to raise interest rates in the future.
 The remarks made by Fed Chair Jerome Powell at the annual symposium in Jackson Hole signal an imminent policy easing, while BOJ Governor Kazuo Ueda stated that the BOJ will continue to monitor market stability and raise rates if inflation remains on track.

-Following the statements by Ueda and Powell, the yen strengthened against the dollar as markets reacted to the narrowing of the U.S.-Japan interest rate gap.
+Following the statements by Ueda and Powell, the yen strengthened against the dollar as markets reacted to the potential narrowing of the U.S.-Japan interest rate gap.
 This response was driven by the lack of indication from Governor Ueda about a shift in the BOJ’s views, causing the Japanese currency to rebound.
 However, the path for rate hikes by the BOJ remains uncertain as it goes against the global trend of rate cuts, leaving the currency and stock prices susceptible to volatility.

 Market Instability and BOJ’s Caution